Already registered? Check out the Meeting Hub for more day-of details.

 Run for King County Democrats Officer Position

-There are nine elected officer positions for the County Party defined in the Bylaws and then the remainder of the KCDCC is elected at the LD Reorganization meetings.
+There are nine elected officer positions for the County Party defined in the Bylaws, and then the remainder of the KCDCC is elected at the LD Reorganization meetings.
 Voting on these candidates is the primary business of the Reorganization meeting.
-Although candidates may declare or be nominated until the time of the election, candidates who declare by Saturday, November 21st will have their statements posted here on Sunday, November 22nd and candidates who declare by Saturday, November 28th are able to participate in the candidate forum on Tuesday, December 1st.
+Although candidates may declare or be nominated until the time of the election, candidates who declare by Saturday, November 26th will have their statements posted here by Wednesday, November 30th, and candidates who declare by Saturday, December 3rd are able to participate in the candidate forum on Tuesday, December 6th.
 You can self-nominate ahead of the meeting here.

 Frequently Asked Questions